hja15/kaggle-ml-classification-projects/README.md

 ---

 ## Project Overview
 Each project addresses a different classification problem while applying a consistent and reproducible machine learning workflow.
-The goal is to demonstrate breadth across datasets and modeling techniques, as well as sound evaluation practices rather than leaderboard optimization.
+The goal is to demonstrate breadth across datasets and modeling techniques, as well as sound evaluation practices.

 ---